LunarEclipse1185/Lumatone/README.md

 an isometric microtonal keyboard aiming to recreate Lumatone on ios devices

-! gui only adapted for iPad Gen 9, which i own
+!
+UI only tested for iPad Gen 9, which i own

  # Features